ChieBKAI/backpropagation-implementation-from-scratch/README.md

 ```

 ## Usage
-Open file *trained_model.ipynb*, change *index* variable to the number that you want, then run the codes.
+Open file *trained_model.ipynb*, change *index* variable to the number that you want, then run the codes:

 ![](https://i.imgur.com/MMpBrDZ.png)

 ## References